 • every scenario-ready Disaster Recovery, so that you can access your data in any event of failure.

-• all-in-one platform for all DevOps data protection – to manage all your DevOps data protection in once central management console, including data from tools as Bitbucket, GitHub, GitLab, Azure DevOps, and more.
+• all-in-one platform for all DevOps data protection – to manage all your DevOps data protection in one central management console, including data from tools such as Bitbucket, GitHub, GitLab, Azure DevOps, and more.

 Q: What’s the takeaway for IT leaders and Jira Admins?